Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Experienment

-\textbf{Performance.} Table \ref{tab:cross_model_method1} and Table \ref{tab:cross_model_method2} compares the performance of different methods on the C-WAH and TDW-MAT benchmarks, respectively.
-In general, LLM-based agents driven by the small Qwen3-32B perform worse than traditional baselines due to the limited LLM model scale, but agents powered by the more powerful GPT-4o consistently outperform traditional baselines across all test settings.
-Among them, our CoBel-World framework achieves superior task efficiency over all baseline methods while significantly reducing communication costs.
-On TDW-MAT, CoBel-World improves average transport rate by \textbf{\textit{4\%}} over the best baseline results; on C-WAH, it reduces average steps by \textbf{\textit{24-28\%}} compared to the strongest baseline.
-In terms of communication cost, CoBel-World reduces token usage by \textit{\textbf{22–60\%}} across all test settings.
-These results indicate that belief-driven collaboration not only minimizes redundant communication but also enhances collaboration consistency and planning efficiency.
-By comparison, baselines such as CoELA and Capo rely on fixed communication protocols to exchange known information and thereby often fail to detect potential miscoordination until conflicting actions occur, leading to the drop of task completion efficiency.
-Moreover, they initiate communication even when collaboration is unnecessary (e.g., when agents can independently transport all objects in different rooms), causing higher communication costs.
+\textbf{Performance.} Table \ref{tab:tdw_mat_updated_classic} and Table \ref{tab:cross_model_method2_enlarged} compare the performance of different methods on the TDW-MAT and C-WAH benchmarks, respectively.
+Our CoBel-World framework achieves superior task efficiency over all baseline methods while significantly reducing communication cost.
+On TDW-MAT, CoBel-World improves average transport rate by \textbf{\textit{4\%}} over the best baseline results; on C-WAH, it reduces average steps by \textbf{\textit{6-28\%}} compared to the strongest baseline.
+In terms of communication cost, CoBel-World reduces token usage by \textit{\textbf{64-79\%}} across all settings.
+These results indicate that belief-driven collaboration not only reduces redundant communication but also enhances collaboration consistency. \zm{We also notice that LLM-based agents do not always outperform traditional agents.
+When driven by small LLMs like Qwen3-32B, CaPo is surpassed by RHP on TDW-MAT and both CaPo and CoELA are surpassed by MHP on C-WAH.
+In constrast, unlike these methods that highly rely on LLMs capabilities, CoBel-World consistently achieves better performance, demonstrating its robustness.}